On this page:

 What should I do if an employee develops symptoms of COVID-19?

 Make sure employees know they should report respiratory illness to their employer.
-If they develop symptoms, they should self-isolate at home for at least 10 days following the onset of cough, fever, fatigue, sore throat, runny nose, difficulty breathing and/or shortness of breath — or longer if symptoms persist.
+If they develop symptoms, they should self-isolate at home for at least 10 days following the onset of cough, fever, fatigue, sore throat, runny nose, difficulty breathing and/or shortness of breath or until symptoms resolve, whichever takes longer.
 They should also:

 - visit Alberta Health Services’ Self-Assessment Tool for further guidance